 Previously in June 2010, Aspen initiated a combination pre-payment/low per course plan that charged students tuition of only \$3,600 for the entire 12-course Master or Doctorate program (the pre-payment option offered the student the ability to pre-pay \$2,700 for the first four courses or 12 credit hours, followed by \$112.50 per course or \$37.50/credit hour for the remaining eight courses).
 This program was terminated as of July 15, 2011.
-In 2011, 29% of our revenue was derived from the 2010 plan and 49% of our full-time students were on this plan.
-For the three months ended June 30, 2012, 27% of our revenues were generated from the new plan.
+While 51% of our full-time, degree-seeking student body are on the old pre-paid tuition program, those students only represent approximately 9% of Aspen's full-time, degree-seeking revenues for the quarter ended September 30, 2012.

 Aspen receives referrals of corporate clients from its business development partner.
-The business development partner designs the certificatebased courses tailored to the needs of the corporations (subject to the approval of our professors).
-We pay the business development partner a portion of the revenues we receive from the referred corporate clients.
-See the risk factor on page 9.
+The business development partner designs the certificate-based courses tailored to the needs of the corporations (subject to the approval of our professors).
+We pay the business development partner a majority of the revenues we receive from the referred corporate clients.
+See the risk factor on page 5.